 Best recumbent exercise bikes

-Who doesn’t like answering their own like rhetorical questions?
-Not this reviewer: “Does this bike have all the bells and whistles of the ones you’d find at a gym?” he asks.
+“Does this bike have all the bells and whistles of the ones you’d find at a gym?” one reviewer asks, before answering his own question.
 “Of course not.
 Does it get the job done?
 You bet.”
-He warns that this “probably isn’t a bike for someone training to be in a triathlon” but if you just want to “sit in front of a TV and burn some calories,” this one is great.
-Soon after, he came back to update his review: “After a month of heavy use by a big guy (daily for around an hour) the bike is still holding up great.
-My original review stands.”
+He warns that this “probably isn’t a bike for someone training to be in a triathlon,” but if you just want to “sit in front of a TV and burn some calories,” it’s great.
+And many more self-proclaimed beginners think this bike is perfect.
+But it’s also nice for those who need “a cheap piece of cardio equipment to get [him] through the winter.”
+For that reviewer, eight levels of resistance and a screen that only shows shows time, speed, distance, and calories burned is enough.

-One benefit of recumbent bikes is that they take pressure off the knees, which many reviews of this bike mention.
-According to one woman with knee problems, this bike is sturdy.
-It’s also “very quiet due to magnetic resistance and has eight levels of resistance.
-So far we like it, really good piece of equipment for the price,” she says.
-Another reviewer confirms that the bike causes “no pressure on my knees when pedaling but I can feel the thigh muscles working.
+One benefit of recumbent bikes is that they take pressure off the knees, and many reviewers of this bike mention that this model is particularly gentle on joints.
+One reviewer reports “no pressure on my knees when pedaling but I can feel the thigh muscles working.
 The bike is whisper quiet and can probably be ridden in the same room as someone sleeping (as long as they don’t mind your breathing).”
-And a reviewer who used this bike as part of her physical therapy finds that “the adjustable tension is easy to adjust to what I need at the moment.”
-Also, like everyone else: “What I really love about it is how quiet it is.”
+And over 300 more reviewers call this machine “quiet,” including one “blown away” reviewer who describes it as “strong as a bull, solid as a rock, quiet as a mouse.”
+One reviewer thinks it’s adequate enough to use this bike as a part of her physical therapy.
+She says “the adjustable tension is easy to adjust to what I need at the moment.”